dingxiao8715/DectICO/README.md

 Requirement:
 <feature selected ladder file>: A text file named “selection.txt” with the selected feature sizes decreasing from up to bottom.
-Note: As shown in our experimental results, the selected feature sets with five components had the best classification performances for all kinds of features on the three metagenomic datasets.   is suggested as the minimum of the size of selected feature set.
-In addition, our feature selection is a dynamic process, the difference of the sizes of the feature sets between adjacent rounds should not be too large.
-Therefore we suggest that, for a given kind of sequence feature, the initial entire feature set, with size  ,  is refined about half size recursively each round until the size of selected feature set reaches  .

 Input Arguments:
 <the filename of the training feature maxtrix>: The filename of the training feature matrix extracted in step1.